William M. Wind, Jr., MD, FAAOS

 With privileges at Catholic Health (Sisters Hospital), Erie County Medical Center, Kaleida Health (Millard Fillmore Suburban, Southtowns Surgery Center), Millard Fillmore Surgery Center & Niagara Falls Memorial Medical Center

 I am a surgeon, however, many of the injuries I treat do not require surgery.
 When conservative treatment is no longer an option and surgery is recommended, I am confident that my abilities and indications are sound and will result in exceptional outcomes for my patient.
 My goal is to ultimately return my patients to a healthy, active lifestyle, whether that be in sports, work or home life.
-To ensure I am doing just that, I track my patients’ wellness throughout their treatment and can compare my patients’ results to other orthopaedic providers nationally and see how the outcomes of treatment I offer my patients consistently exceeded others.
+To ensure I am doing just that, I track my patients’ wellness throughout their treatment and can compare my patients’ results to other orthopaedic surgeons nationally and see how the outcomes of treatment I offer my patients consistently exceeded others.

 Although most of my practice involves care of the people of all ages and skill levels, another part of my practice I truly enjoy is the sports medicine aspect where I care for several professional, collegiate and high school teams.
-I work alongside athletic trainers and physical therapist in the care of these athletes both in the training room and on the sideline.
-This has translated to my family being dedicated fans of the teams I care for, as well, following along with the progress of each team.
+I work alongside athletic trainers and physical therapists in the care of these athletes both in the training room and on the sideline.
+This has translated to my family being dedicated fans of the teams I care for as well, following along with the progress of each team.

-What free time I do have, I mostly dedicate to my wife and children.
+What free time I do have, I mostly dedicate to my wife and four children.
 I feel it’s important to achieve that delicate balance between work, family and friends.
 I am involved in youth sports, coaching my son’s teams and participate in other activities they enjoy.
 As a family, we spend a lot of our time together boating, skiing and traveling.

 University at Buffalo, B.A.
 Biology 1993